-The consolidated financial statements include the financial statements of Nexion Group Ltd and its following wholly owned subsidiaries which were incorporated in Australia.
+The consolidated financial statements include the financial statements of Nexion Group Ltd and its wholly owned subsidiaries which were incorporated in Australia and New Zealand.

 Nexion Group Ltd is the parent entity within the consolidated entity.

-2021 2020 %
+2022 2021

-% Interest Interest
+% Interest % Interest

 Nexion Networks Pty Ltd 100 100

 Nexion W1 DC Pty Ltd 100 100

-Nexion Pacific Ltd (Incorporated in New
+Nexion Pacific Ltd (Incorporated in New Zealand

-Zealand on 31 May 2021) 100 N/A
+on 31 May 2021) 100 100

+BlueSky Telecom Pty Ltd 100 -

 Dormant

-Note 27: Related party transactions (continued)
+Note 31: Related party transactions (continued)